Visual perception is an essential skill that should be developed during the early years of a child’s life.

 Lay one set out in front of your child.
 Keep the other set.
 Show one card at a time and ask your child to find the matching picture.

-Variation: Place both sets of cards face up and shuffled and put on a timer to see how long it takes your child to match all the pairs.
+Variation: Place both sets of cards face up and shuffled, then use a timer to see how long it takes your child to match all the pairs.

 2. Memory Game